psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

-**NOTE**: You can find all the YAML manifest files used for this challenge in the current directory
+**NOTE**: You can find all the YAML manifest files used for this challenge in the current directory.

 ## Step 1: Images